Healthcare

 Small businesses with fewer than 25 full-time equivalent employees may qualify for a tax credit of up to 50% on premium costs (35% for tax-exempt employers).
 To qualify, businesses must:

-This credit is particularly beneficial for small businesses looking to provide competitive benefits without incurring excessive costs.
+This credit is particularly beneficial for small businesses looking to provide competitive benefits without incurring high costs.
+The credit is available for two consecutive taxable years.

 4. Premium Tax Credits for ACA Plans